AkhilBod/InterviewSense/README.md

 ## 🙏 Acknowledgments

-- Interview Sense Agent for AI capabilities
+- Gemini 2.0 Flash for AI capabilities
 - Vercel for deployment platform
 - Neon for PostgreSQL hosting
 - OpenAI for inspiration and research